ChampionX Corporation (CHX) – Don’t Be So Quick to Call it Dead

 Analyst recommendations provided by FactSet shows that the consensus forecast for ChampionX Corporation (CHX) is a “Buy”.
 13 analysts offering their recommendations for the stock have an average rating of 1.70, where 2 rate it as a Hold and 0 think it is a “Overweight”.
 11 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-ChampionX Corporation quarterly earnings per share for the current quarter are estimated at $0.05 with sales reaching $665.14M over the same period.The EPS is expected to shrink by -846.10% this year, but quarterly earnings will post 50.40% year-over-year.
-Quarterly sales are estimated to grow 154.40% in year-over-year returns.
+ChampionX Corporation is expected to release its quarterly report on 08/11/2021 and quarterly earnings per share for the current quarter are estimated at $0.05 with sales reaching $674.87M over the same period.The EPS is expected to shrink by -846.10% this year, but quarterly earnings will post 51.60% year-over-year.
+Quarterly sales are estimated to grow 158.10% in year-over-year returns.

 ChampionX Corporation (CHX) Insider Activity